 The Dutch RESIDENCE PERMIT

 A Dutch residence permit is referred to as a VVR, as we mentioned earlier.
 In order to obtain one, you must initiate the ‘VVR procedure’.
-If you do not also require an MVV then you, or your prospective employer, can apply for your residence permit with the IND.
+If you do not also require an MVV, then you can apply for your residence permit with the IND.
+Or, your prospective employer can apply on your behalf.
 You will need the following documents for the application:

 - A legalized, certified copy of your birth certificate

 - Your spouse’s or partner’s birth certificate, if applicable

 - A legalized marriage license, if you have one

 - A copy of your legalized divorce decree, if either you or your partner were previously married

 - You may need to provide additional documents, depending on your circumstances and country of origin